Ultimate 14-Day Egypt Itinerary for History Lovers

 Days 7-8 / Aswan and Its Unique Historical Sites

-Visit the Philae Temple for marvelous view and history.
+The Philae Temple is for its breathtaking look and history.

 Day 9 - Day Trip to Abu Simbel